What are Prior Period Adjustments?

-In the Financial Year 2018, XYZ limited while preparing the statements got to know that they have committed a mistake to account for the depreciation in respect of an office building that was acquired in the preceding year.
-There was an error in calculating the depreciation and they have short charged the depreciation by Rs.50,00,000/- in the books of accounts.
+In the Financial Year 2018, XYZ limited while preparing the statements got to know that they have committed a mistake to account for the depreciation of an office building that was acquired in the preceding year.
+There was an error in calculating the depreciation, and they shortchanged the depreciation by Rs.50,00,000/- in the books of accounts.
 Assuming this error to be material, the company has decided to incorporate required prior period adjustments.

 - Net Income got to be on the higher side since the operating costs were computed on a lower side.

 - Assuming that the company pays dividends from its retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
 It is shown as the part of owner’s equity in the liability side of the balance sheet of the company., it has also affected the Dividends.

 - It will affect the tax obligations of the company, as the profits tend to go up.